DestinyVolt/D-D/Scriptor/Cleeclerc.md

 Shield Master: Evasion (& +2 to Dex Saves)

 #### Abilities
-Action Surge: Twoice per short rest, you can take another action \
+Action Surge: Twice per short rest, once per turn, you can take another action \
 Indominable: Thrice per day, you can choose succeed on a saving throw you fail.
+Precise Strike: 6 times per day, once per turn, you can gain advantage on an attack roll and add 1d8 to the damage.

-Maneuvers (6d10, DC 16):
+Maneuvers (6d12, DC 19):
 - Commander's Strike
 - Trip Attack
 - Bait and Switch